-The Student Life portfolio consists of the Melbourne Peer Mentor Program and Academic Advising at Melbourne.
-These initiatives give our commencing students access to social and academic connections, to ease the transition to University life and provide guidance and support in your journey at the University of Melbourne.
+Student Life in the Faculty of Medicine, Dentistry and Health Sciences consists of the Melbourne Peer Mentor Program and Academic Advising at Melbourne.
+These programs give you access to social and academic connections, to ease the transition to University life and provide guidance and support in your journey at the University of Melbourne.

 What is the Melbourne Peer Mentor Program?

 The Melbourne Peer Mentor Program connects commencing undergraduates with an instant network of familiar faces to help make your transition to university life easy and enjoyable.
 This includes meeting your mentor group at the start of the semester so you are connected from the beginning and engaging in regular sessions throughout the semester to build those connections.

 The my.uniLife app supports your mentoring journey, providing information about your session times, dates, location and peer group members.
 You will also be able to chat with your peer mentor and group using the app.

 Want to know more about how the thrive in your first semester of University and hear from this years Mentors?
 Then check out this podcast made by our Peer Leaders, Dan and Andy.

 As a new undergraduate student in the Faculty of Medicine, Dentistry and Health Sciences, you will be matched with a senior University of Melbourne student (your peer mentor) and a group of other commencing students.
 Your peer mentor and group will help you to build relationships and be connected with the University of Melbourne from day one.
 Your peer group will provide support and friendship as you commence your first year of studies at University of Melbourne and as you continue through your degree.

 As a new student you are automatically part of the program!
 Your dedicated Student Life Team matches you with a mentor and your group ahead of orientation.

 Download the my.uniLife app to get details of who your peer mentor is, when your meetings are scheduled, to chat to your group and more.
 You should also receive an email to your student email account at the start of the semester with information.